ncbi/robotframework-pageobjects/README.md

 ## How it works
 Each page object you create is simply an object that inherits from this package's base `Page` class.
 In the context of a Robot test, the object is a Robot library.
 Since these classes are *plain old Python classes* they can work independently of Robot
 Framework, even though they ultimately inherit their base methods from Robot Framework's Selenium2Library.
-This  allows you to encapsulate page logic in Robot libraries, but still leverage those classes in any testing framework.
+This  allows you to encapsulate page logic in Robot libraries, but still leverage those classes in any testing framework if need be.
+Thus the brunt of your coding can go in the page objects, not the test suites.
+Your tests become more declarative, deferring the work to the page objects.
+Since the page objects are written in Python you are less tied to a particular testing framework, though of course we are partial to Robot!

 ## Demo